janripke/noora/README.md

 # Welcome to Noora
-Noora is a deployment tool that can be used to automate the database deployment cycle.
+Noora is a deployment tool for automating the database deployment cycle.
 It allows you to organize your database structure, do versioning on your data model, set up environments and generate self-contained Python packages that can deploy your structure to a server.

 Noora was created with the DevOps paradigm in mind; especially when as a team you manage many database models it enables you to standardize your DDL and streamline development, testing, acceptance and deployment in production.